hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 description: How distributed execution is orchestrated by Jet.
 ---

-Jet models the computations as a [Directed Acyclic Graphs (DAG)](concepts/dag.md), where vertices represent computation and edges represent data flows.
+Jet models its computation as a [Directed Acyclic Graphs (DAG)](concepts/dag.md) where vertices represent computation and edges represent data flows.

 ## Planner